Elijah-maker/GFM-Music-Submod/README.md

 # GFM-Music-Submod
- The GFM Music Submod is getting a seperate repository because it really slows down the download.
+ The GFM Music Submod is getting a seperate repository since it slows down the download of the main mod.